rotheconrad/F100_Prok_Recombination/README.md

 python 00d_Workflow_Scripts/02b_AAI_RBM_F100.py -i RBMs_allV.rbm -s ${my_species_name} -o ${my_species}
 ```

-(OPTIONAL) set -p True to Build histograms of RBM sequence similarities for each genome pair
+(OPTIONAL) set -p True to Build histograms of RBM sequence similarities for each genome pair.
+The x-axis is automatically calculated to fit the data so if the values extend low down into the 70s etc it means at least one RBM has a low sequence similarity but these typically aren't visible in the plot due to the high counts above 95.

 ```bash
 # this will create a pdf for each genome pair